 Now and again, anomalies occur within Windows to prevent file or folder deletion or renaming.
-Every operating system in existence experiences some or another glitch from time to time.
+Every operating system in existence experiences some glitches from time to time.
 So, we will show you how to force delete a file in Windows quickly and easily.

 - How you would normally delete a file

 How To Force Delete A File In Windows